2nd European Political Community Summit: Ukraine's security

-Kosovo-Moldova relations
+Kosovo–Moldova relations

-Host nation Moldova has not recognized the independence of Kosovo and usually refuses admission to holders of Kosovar passports which could lead to issues with delegates from Kosovo attending the summit.
-However, in the lead up to the summit, legislation has been progressed in the Moldovan parliament that if enacted will recognize Kosovar passports as valid travel documents allowing holders to apply for electronic visas to enter Moldova.
+Host nation Moldova has not recognized the independence of Kosovo and usually refused admission to holders of Kosovar passports which could have led to issues with delegates from Kosovo attending the summit.
+However, in the lead up to the summit, legislation was progressed in the Moldovan parliament to acknowledge that Kosovar passports are valid travel documents allowing holders to apply for electronic visas to enter Moldova.